immich-app/immich/docs/docs/installation/recommended-installation.md

 * Populate custom database information if necessary.
 * Populate `UPLOAD_LOCATION` as prefered location for storing backup assets.
-* Populate a secret value for `JWT_SECRET`, you can use the command below to generate a secured key
+* Populate a secret value for `JWT_SECRET`, you can use the command below to generate a secure key

 ```bash title="Command to generate secure JWT_SECRET key"
 openssl rand -base64 128